Vigneshwaran-star/Ecommerce-Follow-Along/README.md

 ## Milestone 20:
 In this milestone, we created a GET /user/profile endpoint to fetch the user's profile details, including their name, email, profile photo, and addresses.
 Additionally, a functionality to send the user’s data via email was implemented.
 On the frontend, we created a profile page that displays the user’s profile photo, name, email in one section, and addresses in another.
 If no addresses are found, a "No address found" message is displayed, along with an "Add Address" button.

+## Milestone 21

+In this milestone, we created a frontend form to collect user addresses.
+The form includes fields for country, city, address line 1, address line 2, zip code, and address type.
+The input values are stored in a state to manage the data efficiently.

+On the frontend, we implemented navigation from the profile page to the address form.
+When the user clicks on the "Add Address" button in the profile, they are redirected to the address form page.
+After filling in the details, the data is displayed in the console for now, with future plans for backend integration.

+Additionally, the form validates required fields before submission and ensures a smooth user experience.
+The implementation is designed to be scalable, with plans for further enhancements like backend storage and address editing functionality.

+## Milestone 22

+In this milestone, we created a **POST /user/address** endpoint to store addresses inside the user profile in the database.
+This endpoint receives address data from the frontend form and adds it to the address array in the user collection.

+On the backend, we validated the received address fields and ensured they were correctly stored inside the database.
+On the frontend, we integrated the address form submission to send user address details to this API.
+Once submitted, the new address gets stored successfully in the user's profile.

+If no addresses exist, the profile page continues to display a **"No address found"** message with an **"Add Address"** button, allowing users to add new addresses.

+This milestone helps in understanding how to create an endpoint that stores address data and integrates it with the frontend for a seamless user experience.